Like a Fruitful Tree

 #3 - Like a healthy tree, the righteous continue to bear fruit even when they grow old.
 They remain “vigorous and luxuriant” throughout long and productive lives (vs. 14).

 This reminds us of something else that is well known, a truth implied but not specifically mentioned in this psalm.
 Trees of value take many years to grow and mature.
-The psalmist is not describing a seed that springs up quickly to produce one harvest and then dies, but rather a lifetime of growth and many harvests over a fruitful span of years.
+The psalmist is not describing a sapling that springs up quickly to produce one harvest and then dies, but rather a lifetime of growth and many harvests over a fruitful span of years.
 What a lovely way to portray those who devote their lives to serving and glorifying Yahweh!